 The Fear Reflex-Fight or Flight

 When man inhabited the jungle and lived by his wits alone, it is easy to imagine instinct being the key to survival.
 Man’s instincts have played a vital role in bringing us to where we are today.
-Picture the scene; dense jungle, heat, strange plants, trees, bushes, shrubs and noise.
-The sound of animals near and far, living in fear of being eaten.
-Man walks slowly, carefully in search of water, then a noise off to the left.
-An immediate reaction, fear.
+Picture the scene; dense jungle, heat, strange plants, trees, bushes, shrubs and noise—the sound of animals near and far, living in fear of being eaten.
+A man strolls, carefully searching for water, then a noise off to the left: an immediate reaction, fear.
 And fear alone.
-Then a split-second decision,-fight or flight.
+Then a split-second decision-fight or flight.
 There isn’t time to get intellectual about it.
 There is a tiger.
-Instinct, as for any other animal must play its part.
+Instinct, as for any other animal, must play its part.
 The fear reflex!
 Fight or flight.

 Constructive Conscious control

-In today’s rather different world perhaps instinct still has a small role to play.
-However, in today’s modernised world, on the whole, it is a different kind of wit that should, for the most part, come into play.
-We don’t see many tigers.
-The real perspicuity of today is, of course, constructive conscious control.
-We are able to make decisions based on our intellect.
-If we want to get from one position to another the decision is challenging because we have so many ways to get there.
+In today’s somewhat different world, instinct may still have a minor role.
+However, in today’s modernistic world, it is a different kind of wit that should, for the most part, come into play.
+We see few tigers.
+The absolute clarity in today’s world is constructive conscious control.
+We can make decisions based on our intellect.
+If we want to get from one position to another, the decision is challenging because we have many ways to get there.
 It certainly isn’t a case of fight or flight.
 There are no tigers.
-Sadly, there are so many of us that live in the throes of this basic instinct, literally living as if there were tigers just around the corner.
-Fear doesn’t come from outside of us but is etched in our very natures.
+Sadly, so many of us live in the throes of this basic instinct, literally living as if there were tigers just around the corner.
+Fear doesn’t come from outside but has, over time, become etched in our very natures.
 This fear prevents us from moving forward intelligently, creatively or simply fulfilling our lives.

-The effects are very real and aren’t just happening in our minds.
-It is in fact a physiological reaction to a perceived danger, which generates a huge chemical reaction in the body- we don’t need to list them here- however, it is clear that these body chemicals, expressed from the sympathetic nervous system, become toxins in the body and undermine the healthy functioning of the system as a whole.
-This leads to further stress responses, creating an ever-repeating pattern of the fear reflex-fight or flight.
+The effects are genuine and aren’t just happening in our minds.
+For example, we suffer a physiological reaction to a perceived danger, which generates a natural chemical response in the body.
+However, adrenaline and cortisol become toxic in the body.
+These body chemicals, expressed by the sympathetic nervous system, harm the body and undermine the system’s healthy functioning, leading to different stress responses.
+As a result, we are in an endless cycle of an ever-repeating pattern of ‘the fear reflex’-fight or flight.

-Using the Alexander Technique we learn to recognise these instincts when they begin to take over and we are able to consciously control what is a habitual and unhelpful response.
-We must understand that even a knock at the door will ignite these instincts.
+Using the Alexander Technique, we learn to recognise these instincts or stress responses when they take over.
+As a result, we can consciously control unhelpful and habitual responses.
+We must understand that even a knock at the door will ignite these fear instincts.
 You can imagine what happens when something really stressful happens.
-Repeating this new pattern of just ‘stopping’ or becoming conscious at the source of an external stimulus that would habitually create a stress reflex, benefits the sympathetic nervous system tremendously.
-Now, we are generating much less of the stress chemicals that become toxins in our body which means that we are now experiencing ourselves with more of the good ones.
+Repeating this new pattern of just ‘stopping’ or becoming conscious at the source of an external stimulus that would usually and habitually create a stress reflex greatly benefits the sympathetic nervous system.
+Now, we are generating far fewer stress chemicals that would otherwise become toxins in our bodies, which means that we are currently experiencing ourselves with more of the good ones.

-It has to be said that this knowledge cannot help us without some practical experience of stopping and controlling our reactions.
-There are many techniques that bring this kind of awareness but I do think the easiest and most accessible means whereby we can experience this is probably the Alexander technique.
+This knowledge cannot help us without practical experience in stopping and controlling our reactions.
+Many techniques bring this kind of awareness, but I think the most straightforward and accessible means whereby we can experience this is probably the Alexander technique.

-Find a really good experienced teacher and ask them to teach you inhibition.
-In the meantime just quietly find a situation that you might normally find stressful and try to stop reacting to it.
-Try to consciously deal with it in a calm and intelligent way, once you have managed this, really experienced it, you will be well on your way to having conquered one of our most basic and destructive instincts-the fear reflex.
-Furthermore, you will be closer to being an aware, more conscious human.
-As opposed to an unevolved creature, just living on basic instincts.
+Find an experienced teacher and ask them to teach you inhibition.
+In the meantime, quietly find a situation that you might typically find stressful and try to stop reacting to it.
+Instead, try to deal with it calmly and intelligently consciously.
+Once you have managed this and experienced it, you will be well on your way to having conquered one of our most basic and destructive instincts-the fear reflex.
+Furthermore, you will be closer to being an aware, more conscious human than an unevolved creature, just living on basic instincts.